mvolkmann/MyUnixEnv/notes/VueNotes.md

   To do something after all of those have been mounted call `this.$nextTick` inside the `mounted` method, passing it a function that it will call.
+  This can also be used to execute code after batched DOM updates have completed.

   The `mounted` method is the most frequently used lifecycle method.
   It is a common place for making